mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 If `A` didn't have that constructor, then the constructor on line 3 would be called with an empty list.
 `a3` uses parenthesis, not a braced-init-list, so the overload resolution matches `3` with the constructor taking an `int`.
 `a4` uses list initialization, which overload resolution will more favorably match with a constructor taking a `std::initializer_list`.
-`a5` obviously can't match against a single `int`, so same constructor as `a4` is used.
+`a5` obviously can't match against a single `int`, so the same constructor as `a4` is used.

 ### Epilogue
-Hopefully you've realized this post is (*mostly*) tongue-in-cheek and hopefully a bit informative.
+Hopefully you've realized this post is (*mostly*) tongue-in-cheek and hopefully a bit informative, too.
-Many of the peculiarities described in this post can be ignored and the language will act as you'd expect if you remember to initialize your variables before use, and initialize your class members during construction.
+Many of the peculiarities described in this post can be ignored and the language will act as you'd expect if you remember to initialize your variables before use and initialize your data members during construction.
 Knowing all of the corner cases of C++ is not necessary to write competent code, and you will otherwise learn common pitfalls and idioms along the way.

 The point I've hopefully gotten across is that C++ is a big, crusty language (for many historical reasons).
-This entire post was a rabbit hole on initialization rules. *Just initializing variables*.
+This entire post was a rabbit hole on initialization rules.
+*Just initializing variables*.
 And we didn't even cover all of it.
 This post briefly covers 5 types of initialization.
 Simon mentions in his [original post][simon-brand-init] that he found 18 types of initialization.

 C++ is not a language I'd want to teach beginners.
 At no point in this post was there room for systems programming concepts, discourse on programming paradigms, computational-oriented problem solving methodologies, or fundamental algorithms.
 If you are interested in C++ then feel free to take a class specifically on C++, but know that the class will probably be specifically on learning C++.

-C is a great, focused, fast, widely-supported, widely-used language for solving problems across a variety of domains.
+C is a great, focused, fast, widely-supported, and widely-used language for solving problems across a variety of domains.
 And it doesn't have at least 18 types of initialization.

 [simon-brand]: https://blog.tartanllama.xyz/